Race Discrimination

 Pursuing a Race Discrimination Claim

-Both federal and state laws prohibit race discrimination.
+Both U.S. and Michigan laws prohibit race discrimination.
 Title VII of the Civil Rights Act of 1964 is the federal law that forbids employers from discriminating due to race, national origin, or color, among other protected characteristics.
 It is enforced by the Equal Employment Opportunity Commission (EEOC), and you must first file a charge with the EEOC before filing a federal lawsuit alleging a Title VII violation.
-This is called exhausting your administrative remedies
+This is called exhausting your administrative remedies.
+The civil rights and employment attorneys with Neumann Law Group are experienced in assisting clients at all levels of a racial discrimination claim.
+We can help prepare an appropriate EEOC complaint that will increase the chances of a just result, whether the case progresses to litigation or is resolved with a settlement at an earlier stage.

 In some ways, the Michigan Elliot Larsen Civil Rights Act (ELCRA) is more expansive when it comes to protection from race discrimination.
 Unlike Title VII, which applies to employers with 15 or more employees, ELCRA applies to employers of all sizes.
 It is illegal under ELCRA for your employer to hire you, refuse to hire you, terminate you, or discriminate against you with regard to any of the terms or conditions of your employment due to your race or color.
 Your employer is not supposed to use race as the basis for whether you are admitted to any program or apprenticeship that is part of your employment.
 It also should not segregate or classify employees such that they would be deprived of any employment opportunities due to their race or color.